chef-cft/chef-examples/examples/AutomateHaTuning.md

 ```

 ###### Cat the following file on all x3 BE pgsql nodes.
 Just to be sure the settings have taken, after restart

+(ie witness the "maxconn = 1500" setting is present )

 ```bash
 hab/svc/automate-ha-haproxy/config/haproxy.conf